kej715/DtCyber/NOS2.8.7/README.md

 >Operator> `install list`

-Each line displayed begins with a product name which is followed by a short description of the product.
-To install a product, call `install_product` as in:
+The `install list` command displays product names grouped by category.
+You may use the `install` command to install whole categories of products or specific, individual products.
+Category names are shown in category headers, and product names are shown along with short descriptions of them.

+For example, to install all products in the category named `lang` (programming languages and toolchains), execute the following command:

->Operator> `install` *product-name*
+>Operator> `install lang`

-For example:
+To install the specific product named `algol68`, execute the following command:

 >Operator> `install algol68`

-You may specify more than one product name on the command line as well, and `install_product` will install the multiple products requested.
+You may specify more than one product name or category on the command line as well, and `install_product` will install the multiple products and/or categories requested.
 By default, `install_product` will not re-install a product that is already installed.
-You can force it to re-install a product by specifying the `-f` command line option, as
+You can force it to re-install a product or whole category by specifying the `-f` command line option, as in:
-in:

 >Operator> `install -f algol68`